dohyekim/MyCorpus/README.md

 # MyCorpus
 This project is to make my own English corpus

-To be updated, you can also visit [here].
+To be updated, you can visit [here(https://github.com/dohyekim/hello/tree/master/ted_project)].